hannahkim313/tic-tac-toe/README.md

 ## Project Summary

-This project exercise, created by The Odin Project, is a browser version of the game Tic-Tac-Toe that allows two players to play.
+This project exercise, created by The Odin Project, is a browser version of the game Tic-Tac-Toe that allows two players to play against each other.

-## Note
+### Note

 This project is **not** responsive-friendly, so the game is only accessible on browsers with larger screens.
 However, I plan to make it responsive